maialenz/WetPaws/README.md

         - A section showing pictures of the owner's dog to familiarize with them.
     - Services:
         - a section divided in four to show the different services the company uses with a brief description of them
-        - card containers containing user reviews to display information in a visually appealing way
+        - card containers containing user reviews to display information in a visually appealing way and containing pictures of dogs previously cared for to give a real and trust inducing reviews.
     - Contact form:
         - all fields will be required so the business can offer a more personalised service to the user sending a business inquiry.